Alokxmathur/SilverTitans/README.md

 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Downloading the Project
 You must install Android Studio if you haven't already done so.
+After installing Android Studio, install git and configure Android Studio with the correct location of git.
+Also make sure you have the android sdk downloaded and updated to the latest verion.

-Then, creat a new project from Version Control of type git with the url: https://github.com/Alokxmathur/SilverTitans.git
+Now create a new project from Version Control of type git with the url: https://github.com/Alokxmathur/SilverTitans.git
 ## Getting Help
 ### User Documentation and Tutorials